-There are a number of medical steps, diet and behavioral changes that can be implemented to minimize the impact and slow the progression of diabetic retinopathy.
-These steps can reduce the chance of vision loss and complications resulting from the disease.
-They are:
+There are several medical, dietary, and behavioral changes that can be implemented to minimize the impact and slow the progression of diabetic retinopathy.
+These steps can reduce your risk of vision loss and complications:

-- Most Important – Keep blood sugar levels within target range
+- Most importantly, keep blood sugar levels within target range

 - Monitor your blood sugar levels frequently

-- Take insulin and/or medicines as prescribed by your doctor
+- Take insulin and other medications as prescribed by your doctor

 - Keep your blood pressure within target range